KenTran801/responsive-portfolio/README.md

 Objective was to create a responsive portfolio with Bootstrap CSS framework.

-Portfolio site includes the following acceptance criteria:
+Portfolio site includes the following:
- 1. Functional deployed application
- 2. Functional navbar
+ 1. Functional navbar
- 3. Responsive layout
+ 2. Responsive layout
- 4. Responsive images
+ 3. Responsive images

 ## Links